Sharanabasavas/Recommendation-System/README.md

-# Recommendation-System
- Develop a system that recommends products, movies, or articles based on user preferences
 # Recommendation System

 This project implements a basic recommendation system using collaborative filtering techniques.
 It recommends products, movies, or articles based on user preferences.